CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:class:: DefaultSpeciesSet(config, reporters)

     Encapsulates the default speciation scheme by configuring it and performing the speciation function (placing genomes into species by genetic similarity).
-    :py:class:`DefaultReproduction` currently depends on this having a ``species`` attribute consisting of a dictionary of species keys to species.
+    :py:class:`reproduction.DefaultReproduction` currently depends on this having a ``species`` attribute consisting of a dictionary of species keys to species.

     :param object config: A configuration object (currently unused).
-    :param object reporters: A :py:class:`ReporterSet` instance giving reporters to be notified about :term:`genomic distance` statistics.
+    :param object reporters: A :py:class:`ReporterSet <reporting.ReporterSet>` instance giving reporters to be notified about :term:`genomic distance` statistics.

     .. py:classmethod:: parse_config(param_dict)